tayganr/azure-ai-agent-lab/tutorials/01-basic-agent.md

 ```bash
 python your_script_name.py
 ```

-Replace `your_script_name.py` with the actual filename of your script.

-**Observe the Output:**

-- As the script executes, it will create an agent, set up a conversation thread, and send a user message.
-- The agent will process the message and respond based on its instructions.

 ## Understanding the Code

-- **Agent Creation:**

-  The agent is created with minimal setup, using a model and basic instructions.
-No additional tools are used in this simple example.

-- **Thread and Message:**

-  A conversation thread is established where the user can send messages.
-In this tutorial, we send a single message.

-- **Agent Run:**

-  The agent processes the thread's messages and responds.

-- **Cleanup:**
+1. **Initialize AI Project Client:** Set up a client using credentials and connection settings to interact with the AI service.
+2. **Create an Agent:** Define an AI agent by specifying its model, name, and behavior instructions.
+3. **Create a Thread:** Establish a thread to facilitate communication with the agent.
+4. **Add a Message to the Thread:** Insert a user message into the thread to initiate communication with the agent.
+5. **Execute a Run:** Initiate a run to process the thread and generate a response from the agent.
+6. **Retrieve and Print the Agent's Response:** Access and display the agent's reply from the thread.

-  After the interaction, the agent is deleted to clean up resources.
+7. **Clean Up Resources:** Delete the agent and thread to efficiently manage resources.

 ## Next Steps